 King’s College London

-- The clinical aspect will provide practical opportunities to improve clinical and consultation skills.
+· The clinical aspect of this course will provide practical opportunities to improve clinical and consultation skills.

-· Wide range of research projects available from within the School of Population Health and Environment Sciences.
+· Wide range of research projects available from within the School of Population Health and Environmental Sciences.

 External students must have first time passes for years 1 and 2 and all SSCs.

 For more information please see Kings College London’s intercalation page:

 28 January 2024